Skip to content

 Information for employers

 We are always looking to invite employers from different sectors to come in and work with our young people.
-If you are interested in hearing more about the opportunities that you could get involved in, please get in touch with our Careers Lead, Dr Burkinshaw at burkinshawj@tla.rklt.co.uk
+If you are interested in hearing more about the opportunities that you could get involved in, please get in touch with our Associate Assistant Principal who leads on careers in school, Miss Cowlard at cowlardr@tla.rklt.co.uk

 Provider Access Arrangements